 Dock workers are a key part of ensuring smooth operations at Houston’s many docks and ports.
 With numerous terminals and thousands of ships each year passing through the area’s ports and shipping channels, dock workers are tasked with loading and unloading cargo, making necessary repairs, and performing other important duties.

 For those reasons, dock workers are exposed to substantial risk in the course of their jobs.
 A dock worker, longshoreman, or stevedore may be exposed to hazardous chemicals while unloading cargo, trip over a piece of rotted wood on the dock, fall into the water, or sustain any number of accidental injuries.
 These accidents may have tragic, long-lasting consequences if a maritime employer fails to provide or ensure a safe working environment.

-Accordingly, it’s important to work with an experienced maritime accident lawyer after sustaining a dockside injury.
-With decades of experience under our belts, we at The Krist Law Firm, P.C. have a distinguished record of helping dock workers who have been seriously injured on the job.
+Accordingly, it’s important to work with an experienced Houston maritime injury lawyer after sustaining a dockside injury.
+With decades of experience helping injury victims under our belts, we at The Krist Law Firm, P.C. have a distinguished record of helping dock workers who have been seriously injured on the job.

 Dock workers are exposed to numerous risks in the course of their jobs, whether due to inclement weather, poor working conditions, hazardous cargo, or faulty equipment.
 As a result, dock worker accidents are common and potentially devastating.

 - Exposure to toxic chemicals or hazardous fumes

 - Falling into nearby water and drowning

 Given the dangerous nature of dock work and the common types of accidents that accompany this line of employment, dock and harbor workers may suffer serious or fatal injuries when something goes wrong on the job.